 EndNote is a software program that helps you collect and keep track of your references, and easily insert them into your research documents.
 They can be added as in-text citations, footnotes or a bibliography in any of a large number of citation styles.
 Besides citation styles, many manuscript Word templates are available in EndNote as well.

-Maastricht University (UM) has a license for EndNote so you can use the program at the campus computers and/or install the program on a computer for home use.
+Maastricht University (UM) has a license for EndNote so you can use the program at the campus computers and/or install the program on a computer for home use via the ICT portal.

 - The ICT Service Centre provides support on downloading and installing the software.